ryan-mcclue/ryan-mcclue/src/knowledge.md

 Linux desktop suffers from binary compatibility nightmare, e.g. 15 binaries to support all.
 This is because libraries like glibc are happy to break abi to get minor improvements, e.g spec says this so let's do it even though no one cares

-There are no absolutes, just tradeoffs for solving your problem, e.g raw vs smart pointers

-Often issue is not hard code, it's because the problem is messy, i.e.  Unwritten assumptions,
-external constraints, users want lots of generic functionality.
-So often interesting at the same time, very annoying.

-combinations: 2ⁿ-1, max: 2ⁿ
 introducing negatives we effectively remove one bit numbers represented in twos complement to handle addition/subtraction of negatives and positives. not because of representation, e.g. sign bit would work fine when saying complement, it's with respect to negative number handling: ones ➞ invert all bits in positive number to get negative. therefore have -0 twos ➞ adding a positive and its negative will get a 2 in each place. think about the MSB as the negative place, hence why -1 is all 1s

-dave's garage, what's a creel

 (Serial Advanced Technology Attachment) important that these are sustained speeds, so for small file sizes expect a lot less as seconds smaller